materialdigital/core-ontology/patterns/README.md

 Users of the ontology—developers, data engineers, domain scientists—can pick a pattern from this folder as a starting point, adapt it to their scenario, and thereby ensure that they remain consistent with the ontology’s design, semantics and interoperability goals.

+The autoshapes folder contains automatically generated SHACL shapes (or similar shapes/validation artefacts) that are derived from the ontology definitions.
+These shapes serve to validate that ontology modules and pattern instances conform to expected structure and constraints.
+In the workflow:

+When a pull request or commit happens, the workflow triggers the SHACL validation job (as defined in shacl.yaml).

 ## Why it’s valuable

 Patterns lower the barrier to adoption: instead of designing from first principles, you can use a vetted template aligned with PMDco’s semantics.